 The toast itself should be planned and even written out before the happy day.
 Improvising a toast can lead to uncomfortable pauses or poorly chosen anecdotes.
 A toast often starts with a bit of humor to lighten the mood.
 This is followed by a personal story about the couple.
 The toast ends with a wish for a happy future, advice, or even a meaningful quote or small poem.

 Toasts should not be overly long.
 A short and sweet toast is generally better than a long, rambling one.
 Likewise, while self-deprecating humor can be accepted, the speaker should only make complimentary statements about the happy couple.
 Lastly, if someone is expected to toast, they should not start drinking until after the toast is completed.

 A wedding day is a lifetime event meant to mark a union; because of this, the memories surrounding it should be as picture-perfect as possible.
 Whether you’re the best man or the maid of honor, you can do your part by ensuring that your speech is practiced, appropriate and an honest representation of your character while highlighting the lives of these two people.
 When you deliver a toast with confidence and poise, you’ll leave the bridal party with a memorable moment, and that’s something you can raise a glass to.

 Watch this great wedding toast:

-A: The sooner the better.
+The sooner the better.
 Try writing your toast about 1 month before the wedding.
-Make sure you give yourself enough time to practice your toast .
+Make sure you give yourself enough time to practice your toast.

-A: A Precise and practiced wedding toast should be anywhere between 6-8 minutes.
-Enough to gain attention of the bride groom and audience, but not enough to have the toast drag on and bore the crowd.
+A Precise and practiced wedding toast should be anywhere between 6-8 minutes.
+Enough to gain the attention of the bridegroom and audience, but not enough to have the toast drag on and bore the crowd.

-A: Drinking before a toast could be a bad decision.
-Just breathe and relax before your toast, drinking could make your stumble on your words, forget or say something you may regret later.
+Drinking before a toast could be a bad decision.
+Just breathe and relax before your toast, drinking could make you stumble on your words, forget or say something you may regret later.